IARC 601: Design 3 for Interior Arch

 Schedule Type: Lecture

-This course provides the foundation for the Master's Project for Interior Architecture course in the following semester, and covers standard and emerging methods of research and programming in the field of interior design and architecture.
-In consultation with faculty, students will select a project type and site, and produce in-depth research, precedent studies, programming and analysis, embracing relevant issues such as cultural, sociological, political, economic, environmental, anthropometric, human factors, life safety, and construction methods and technologies, amongst others.
+This course provides the foundation for the culminating design studio in the final semester and covers methods of research and programming in the field of interior design and architecture.
+In consultation with faculty, students will select a project type and site, and produce in-depth research, precedent studies, programming, and analysis, embracing relevant issues such as cultural, sociological, political, economic, environmental, anthropometric, human factors, life safety, and construction methods and technologies, amongst others.
 Students are expected to organize and synthesize this information and document their research in both written and graphic form.
-This information along with architectural documentation and analysis of the selected site is presented to a group of jurors with expertise in the area of research and/or project type.
+This information along with architectural/interior documentation and analysis of the selected site is presented to a group of jurors with expertise in the area of research and/or project type.

 Credits: 3